chetanbg1/cbg-aws/README.md

 Amazon EC2 instance types
 --
-Amazon EC2 instance types(opens in a new tab) are optimized for different tasks.
+Amazon EC2 instance types are optimized for different tasks.
 When selecting an instance type, consider the specific needs of your workloads and applications.
 This might include requirements for compute, memory, or storage capabilities.

 General purpose instances
 -